tableau/tableau-postman/README.md

 ### **Step 1: Fork the Tableau REST API collection**

-1. Go to the [Salesforce Developer's Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-67cb9baa-e0da-4986-957e-88d8734647e2) in a browser.
+1. Go to the Tableau REST API collection in the [Salesforce Developer's Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-7d783742-165f-4d10-8c4c-5719fb60fba2?ctx=documentation) in a browser.
 2. Sign in to or create a free Postman account.
 3. Choose the three dots next to **Tableau REST API** to view more actions.
 ![create a fork](assets/images/create_a_fork.png)